Axual/terraform-provider-axual/README.md

   - TF_LOG=INFO
     - Optional but highly recommended
   - Here is a full env variables example: `AXUAL_PASSWORD=<INSERT API PASSWORD>;AXUAL_USERNAME=<INSERT API USERNAME>;TF_ACC=1;TF_ACC_TERRAFORM_PATH=/opt/homebrew/bin/terraform;TF_LOG=INFO`
-- Make sure to turn off parallelization for running go tests
+- Make sure to turn off parallelization for running go tests, because of conflicts when creating shared resources many times
   - Use this go tool argument: `-p 1`
     - For IntelliJ IDEA click edit configuration -> Go tool arguments
+- Make sure to turn off test caching, because then we can run the same tests multiple times to test stability without having to change the test.
+  - - Use this go tool argument: `-count 1`
 - In all test .tf files replace instance UID with a real instance UID.
 Search globally for `instance = "` and replace the UID in all tests.
 - Make sure the certs in the tests match the CA for the Instance, replace them if not.
 - Make sure OAUTHBEARER auth method is turned on: in PM conf(`api.available.auth.methods`), Tenant auth method, Instance auth method